 If you’ve never tried one of our journals and are curious what they’re like, get a free sample of our monthly prompts here!

-Over the years, the number one reason people don’t buy a prayer journal is because they are afraid they won’t use it.
+Over the years, the number one reason people don’t buy a prayer journal is that they are afraid they won’t use it.
 And I mentioned the other day, that’s my fear for these products too and one reason why I wrote a devotional on prayer.
 I really don’t care if we sell a million if they stay in the wrapper.
 I want them tattered, spilled on, filled up and treasured.
 Not for the paper itself, but for what God is doing in their lives as a result of the conversations these journals promote.

 I wanted to share my best tips for how to use your journal if just the sight of a blank page makes you want to stick it back in the wrapper or send it to a friend instead.
 And feel free to leave a comment or email me if you have any specific questions that are holding you back.
 My heart is truly to help your life be changed by these.
 Below are some general tips and then some for filling out each section of your journal.